Conserving an extinct species

 Tracking changes in dugong populations in the Andaman and Nicobar archipelago

-From what is known of dugong numbers in the Andaman and Nicobars, populations here may already be biologically extinct.
-However, as our work shows, dugongs can remarkably stubborn in the face of these odds.
-Understanding what enables this persistence will be critical to evolving a strategy to conserve this species
+From what is known of dugong numbers in the Andaman and Nicobar archipelago, populations here may already be biologically extinct.
+But dugongs can be remarkably stubborn in the face of these odds.
+Understanding what enables their persistence will be critical to evolving a strategy to conserve this species.

 Tracking an elusive species

 As a long-lived, slow moving and slow-breeding marine mammal, dugongs are particularly vulnerable to extinction.
 They are globally endangered and, in Indian waters, are restricted to a few tiny pockets like the Andaman and Nicobar Islands.
 They are primarily herbivores and are highly dependent on seagrass meadows in which they graze.
 In the A&N Islands, where they were once relatively abundant, our studies have shown a clear historical decline.
 This decline appear to be caused by accidental trapping in gill nets, boat strikes and stranding, poaching by local communities and legally mandated hunting by the indigenous island communities .

 Estimating current populations across this island chain is not easy.
 The species is elusive and generally shy, and the aerial techniques normally used to estimate densities are generally impracticable in these remote island groups.
 Fortunately, dugongs leave signs of their passing.
 They graze extensively in seagrass meadows and leave behind distinctive feeding trails.
 Our studies have shown that a feeding trail is a clear sign that a dugong has visited a meadow within the last 8 to 10 days.
 By regularly surveying meadows across the archipelago we can get a good sense of where dugongs are active, even without seeing the animal.
 Together with direct sightings and an informer network geared to inform us whenever an individual is seen, we have been able to build up a clearer picture of the occupancy of dugongs in the islands.